Track technology

-Depending on the supplier, track technology has been variously termed an intelligent track system, industrial transport system, independent cart technology, smart carriage technology, linear or extended or flexible transport system, or simply a conveyor or conveyance platform.
-They are also referred to as linear motors or long stator linear motors, reflecting the underlying technology of the track (stator) and shuttles (platen, equivalent to the rotor in a conventional rotary electric motor).
-Shuttles have also been called carriers, movers, platforms and pallets.
+Track technology is an industrial material handling system which uses linear motors to move material along a track.
+It has been variously termed a smart conveyance system, intelligent track system, industrial transport system, independent cart technology, smart carriage technology, linear or extended or flexible transport system, or simply a conveyor or conveyance platform.
+They are also referred to simply as linear motors or long stator linear motors, reflecting the underlying technology of the track (stator) and shuttles.

 List of commercially available track systems

 The following is a list of commercially available track systems by product name: